 The majority of people would agree that they don’t like to fight.
 No matter if it’s with your partner, your boss, or your best friend, many people, around 62 percent, avoid confrontation and arguments on a daily basis, even when things are bothering them.
 While this may seem like a good thing, it’s actually hurting their health.

 You read that right.
 Not all arguing is bad for your health.
 That’s why Dr. Nandi wants you to stop keeping things in, learn why arguing is good for you, and become your own Health Hero.

-Here are five reasons to consider picking a fight when something is bothering you.
+Here are five surprising health benefits and reasons to consider picking a fight when something is bothering you.

 People who avoid confrontation have significantly higher levels of cortisol, aka the stress hormone, and it lingers longer in their system than those who aren’t afraid of a verbal battle.
 These people have more difficulty staying calm, are more prone to aging, and are even at a higher risk for certain types of cancers.

 When you refuse to talk about what another person has done that’s bothered you, resentments are likely to form as well as a host of other negative emotions.
 You start to feel anger and frustration, neither of which are good for your health.

 When there is an unresolved tension between you and another person, it can show up as aches and pains in your physical body.
 Following a situation where you may not have expressed your anger but chose to “stuff it”, you’re more likely to experience physical symptoms, such as nausea and aches and pains, than if you’d just dealt with the problem and moved on.

 Yes, arguing can make you live longer.
 Married couples who avoided arguments with one another died earlier than those who dealt with disagreements in real time and engaged in fair fights.